jbrennan414/where-ill-be/README.md

 # Setup
 This project utilizes node and npm.
 In order to get started, clone, `npm install` and `npm start`.
 However, you won't be able to get very far without API keys.
 Let me know if you'd like to be a collaborator, and I can get you started!

+# Deployment
+I used Netlify to deploy this site.

+`npm run build` to deploy the site